 In accordance with the vision on servant leadership we sketch the outlines of a servant leader below.
 Should you have the ambition to develop into a servant leader, this profile could help you clarify your development goals.
 Included in the text are links to pages discussing the various aspects of servant leadership in further detail.

-As a servant leader you have insight into the systemic laws of service and leadership, and you know how to connect these insights within yourself to a powerful and compassionate leadership style.
+As a servant leader you are focused on achieving synthesis, you have insight into the systemic laws of service and leadership, and know how to connect these insights within yourself to a powerful and compassionate leadership style.
 This allows you to help other people develop towards a disposition where the question “What is good, right and just for everyone?” also determines their behaviour, so that both their qualities and those of the greater whole are brought out more.
 You possess self-awareness and an ability to self-regulate, enabling you to withstand the temptation of directive, compelling leadership on the one hand, and an overly pliant or uncertain attitude on the other.
 You act from a well-balanced, development-oriented basic disposition, which is characterized by your ability to subordinate your ego to the interests of the collective, without losing in strength or individuality.
 On the contrary; you experience an increase in both aspects.